revl/autoforge/README.md

 Project templates contain autoconf and automake source files required for building the project.
 Autoforge provides several generic templates.
 Additional templates can be created ad hoc.

+## Project definition files

+By imposing certain restrictions on the project structure, Autoforge limits the differences between the projects generated from the same template to just a few crucial variables: the name and the description of the project, the type of the license it uses, and so on.
+These variables are saved in what is called a project definition file.